Do French Bulldogs Snore?

 - Fungal infections

-If you find symptoms of these problems, contact your vet immediately and ask for their assistance.
+If you find symptoms of any of these problems, contact your vet immediately and ask for his assistance.

 Check for Blockage in the Nose